xschen-beb/CyberThreat-Eval/output/New Details on TinyTurla’s Post-Compromise Activity Reveal Full Kill Chain.md

   Port: 5985, 5986
   Severity: Critical
-  Incident: TinyTurla Post-Compromise Activities Signature name: ìUnauthorized WinRM Connectionsî Internal checks:
+  Incident: TinyTurla Post-Compromise Activities Signature name: ‚ÄúUnauthorized WinRM Connections‚Äù Internal checks:
-    - Setting1: Ensure WinRM ports (5985, 5986) are not exposed to the external Internet. ñ In platform
+    - Setting1: Ensure WinRM ports (5985, 5986) are not exposed to the external Internet. ‚Äì In platform
-    - Setting2: Verify that WinRM ports (5985, 5986) are not listening on the external Internet. ñ Inside VMs
+    - Setting2: Verify that WinRM ports (5985, 5986) are not listening on the external Internet. ‚Äì Inside VMs
-    - Setting3: Ensure WinRM service is secured with authentication credentials and limited to authorized users. ñ Inside VMs External scanning:
+    - Setting3: Ensure WinRM service is secured with authentication credentials and limited to authorized users. ‚Äì Inside VMs
+  External scanning:
     - Port (5985, 5986) open
     - Unsecured WinRM connections